 Member satisfaction.
 According to a 2022 survey, 90% of members said they were satisfied with how quickly they received care.
 Additionally, more than 95% of members said they were satisfied with Superior’s customer service.”

 Focus on the individual.
 With 3,000 employees across Texas, Superior is focused on the members we serve in all 254 Texas counties.

 Active local involvement.
 In 2022, Superior and its employees donated more than $8 million to organizations that support members and individuals from low-income families and neighborhoods.

 Hygiene closets.
 Since 2020, Superior has donated $350,000 to help organizations and schools establish hygiene closets.
 The closets are stocked with essential items like soap, shampoo, and toothpaste, which are available at no cost to individuals across Texas.

 Foster care.
 In partnership with the State of Texas, Superior became the nation’s first managed care organization to provide health care to children in foster care.
 The program has led to improved access to checkups, behavioral health and other important services.

-From chronic back pain and a rare disease to depression, it had become nearly impossible for Melanie to walk, shower, and care for her two children.
-Her first conversation with Shea, her Superior Care Manager made all the difference, putting her on a path to a better life.
+From chronic back pain and a rare disease, Melanie was struggling to walk, shower, and care for her two children.
+One Superior Care Manager changed everything, putting her on a path to a better life.

 When Autumn was 20, she lost her mother to breast cancer.
-In 2021, she received the same news her mother did all those years ago – she had cancer.
-Yet, with early detection, quality healthcare, and the support of doctors, family, and Superior, Autumn beat breast cancer.
+Decades later, she received the same diagnosis, but with the support of doctors, family, and Superior, Autumn beat breast cancer.

 In 2008, Superior became the first managed care organization in the nation, to provide statewide health care to children in foster care.
 This video shows the success of the program.